 Southern Bent-wing Bat

-The Southern Bent-wing Bat (Miniopterus schreibersii bassanii) is a small insectivorous bat known to roost in caves near coastal cliffs in south western Victoria through to south eastern South Australia.
+The Southern Bent-wing Bat eats insects and is known to roost in caves near the coastal cliffs of south western Victoria and south eastern South Australia.
+They forage each night using a regular flight path.

-- Southern Bent-wing Bats are awesome pest controllers, consuming at least half of their body weight in insects each night
+Southern Bent-wing Bats have an ultrasonic call that humans can’t hear unless we use special bat detectors.
+The bats are incredible pest controllers, consuming at least half their body weight in insects each night.